tastyware/streaq/docs/task.rst

 Enqueuing tasks
 ---------------

-Once registered, tasks can then be queued up for execution by worker processes, with full type safety:
+Once registered, tasks can then be queued up for execution by worker processes (with full type safety!) using the worker's async context manager:

 .. code-block:: python

+   async with worker:
        # these two are equivalent
        await sleeper.enqueue(5)
        await sleeper.enqueue(5).start()

 We can also defer task execution to a later time: